 What is Mongolian Beef?

-Mongolian beef is a dish served in Chinese restaurants made from sliced beef, usually flank steak, and often cooked with green onions.
+Mongolian beef is a dish served in Chinese restaurants made from sliced beef, usually flank steak, cooked in a flavorful sauce and is most often served over rice.

-The beef is usually not too sweet, and not too spicy.
-This dish is most often served over steamed rice.
+The beef is not too sweet, and not too spicy.
+This dish is one of the most popular beef recipes I have.

 Which Cut of Meat is Best for Mongolian Beef?

-The steps to make this yummy pressure cooker Mongolian Beef recipe are so easy.
+The steps to make this yummy Instant Pot Mongolian Beef recipe are so easy.
 Here they are:

 Not pictured, but you can cook some cut green onions with the beef for some nice flavor and color.